Skip to navigation Skip to content

 Is the customer's payment restoring from the correct date?

-• tell the customer when they can expect their first payment (likely to be different for CIS customers previously paid on Environment I) and check if a different payday is preferred
+• Tell the customer when they can expect their first payment (likely to be different for CIS customers previously paid on Environment I)

-• record the restoration details in a Fast Note select Auto text, use the appropriate SUS/CAN/RES > [payment type] Restore Fast Note, depending on the payment type
+• Record the restoration details in a Fast Note - select Auto text, use Generic > SUS/CAN/RES > Restore (payment type) DOV

 • No, go to Step 8